 The declarations page of your car insurance policy provides an overview of all the details of your contract.
 Included on the declarations page are the following:

 - Your name and address

 - Effective and expiration dates of the policy - your policy covers you between these two dates

 - Description of all vehicles included on the policy, including year, make, and model

 - Coverage information - expect to see the different types of coverage you have selected listed here along with your deductible and the limits for each line of coverage

 - Premiums - this is how much you will pay each month for coverage.
-Premiums will be listed by vehicle as well as by coverage type.
+Premiums will be listed by the vehicle as well as by coverage type.